Indefinite Leave to Remain (ILR): A Complete Guide

 Share this post

 Indefinite Leave to Remain (ILR) is one of the most significant milestones for migrants in the UK.
-It grants permanent residency, allowing individuals to live, work, and study in the UK without time restrictions.
-It also opens the path to British citizenship.
+It grants permanent residency, allowing individuals to live, work and study in the UK without time restrictions, and it opens the path to British citizenship.

-In this guide, we explain who is eligible for ILR, the requirements in 2025, how the application process works, and what happens after you’re granted ILR.
-Whether you're a skilled worker, care worker, or family visa holder, this article provides the essential information you need to navigate your route to settlement.
+This guide explains who is eligible for ILR, the requirements, how the application works, and what happens after you are granted ILR.
+Whether you are a skilled worker, care worker or family visa holder, it covers the essentials of your route to settlement.

 What is Leave to Remain?

-Leave to Remain refers to permission for non-UK citizens to stay in the UK legally.
+Leave to Remain is permission for non-UK citizens to stay in the UK legally.
 There are three main categories:

-• Limited Leave to Remain: granted for a specific period under a visa.
+• Limited Leave to Remain: granted for a set period under a visa.

 • Further Leave to Remain: an extension of an existing visa.